MileHacker Logo

 Daily Schedules

 Shops generally operate from 9 AM to 9 PM, with many closing for a lunch/afternoon rest, notably in warmer months.
-Government offices and banks typically open from 8 AM to 4 PM, Saturday through Wednesday.
+Government offices and banks usually open from 8 AM to 4 PM, Saturday through Wednesday.

 Operational Timings